SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Dashboard/v1Dashboard_GetDashboard.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

-## Response: object
+## Response:

-Dashboard configuration
+Dashboard found.

-Dashboard entity with API _Links added.

 | Response | Description |
 |----------------|-------------|
 | 200 | Dashboard found. |
 | 404 | Not Found. |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|